nwutils/nw-vue3-boilerplate/README.md

 * [nw-vue-cli-example](https://github.com/nwutils/nw-vue-cli-example) - Uses Vue-CLI (WebPack), has Vue 2 and Vue 3 branches.
 * [nwjs-vue](https://github.com/elegantweb/nwjs-vue) - Uses Vue-CLI 2
 * [vue-desktop-basic](https://github.com/TheJaredWilcurt/vue-desktop-basic) - Does not use a build system at all, all `.vue` files run directly in the browser context
-* [nw-vue3-typescript-pinia](https://github.com/codeh2o/nw-vue3-typescript-pinia) - Fork of this repo but with TS added
+* [nw-vue3-typescript-pinia](https://github.com/codeh2o/nw-vue3-typescript-pinia) - Old fork of this repo but with TS added

-## Boilerplate maintainer notes

-This is not for those *using* this repo, but for those *maintaining* it.
+## Updating to newer NW.js versions

 1. When updating the version of NW.js devDependency, also update these:
    * `package.json` version, devDeps, build nwVersion, volta